-Prerequisites: B in Advanced Math, Pre-Calculus
+Prerequisites: B in Advanced Math or Pre-Calculus, A in Acc Integrated Math III

 This course presents the essentials of elementary calculus.
 Selected topics include: analytic geometry, limits, series, elementary differentiation, circular and exponential functions, and elementary integration.
 A graphing calculator is required for this class.
 Students take the Advanced Placement examination in the spring for college credit.